polystat/polystat-cli/README.md

 However, for better turnaround time, it's better to tailor the `.polystat.conf` in the repository root for your needs and just run `run`.
 If you want to change the command-line arguments, edit the `.polystat.conf` in the repository root.

-## Generating the fat JAR
+The following command can be used to generate the fat JAR file.
 ```
 $ sbt assembly
 ```

-The generated jar can be then found at `target/scala-3.1.2/polystat.jar`.
+The generated `.jar` file can be then found at `target/scala-3.1.2/polystat.jar`.

-## Running the tests
+To run the tests use the relevant `sbt` task:
 ```
 $ sbt test
 ```